isomerpages/imda-tradetrust/_about/Legality Guide.md

 international trade law and the latest technological advancements.
-The amendment adopted the Model Law on Electronic Transferable Records (MLETR) published by the United Nations Commission on International Trade Law for the creation and use of ETRs.</p>
+The amendment adopted the Model Law on Electronic Transferable Records (MLETR) published by the United Nations Commission on International Trade Law for the creation and use of ETRs.
+ETA gives electronically concluded contracts the same status as written contracts through a set of legal provisions.</p>
 <blockquote>
 <p>ETA allows ETRs to be recognised as functional equivalent to their paper
 versions in Singapore.</p>
 </blockquote>
-<p>While the ETA gives electronically concluded contracts the same status
-as written contracts through a set of legal provisions, it <strong>does not apply </strong>to certain types of legal instruments or contracts as listed in the <a href="https://sso.agc.gov.sg/Act/ETA2010?ProvIds=Sc1-#Sc1-" rel="noopener noreferrer nofollow" target="_blank">First Schedule of the Act</a>, also known as the “Exclusion List” such as creation or execution of a will, power of attorney and conveyance of immovable property.</p>
+<p></p>
 <p></p>